wpk-nist-gov/icpmsflow/README.rst

    $ conda install -n {env-name} setuptools numpy pandas openpyxl scipy holoviews bokeh jupyter

+Note that `jupyter` is not strictly required, but assumed.
+You can also use `ipykernel` to just install the kernel for the target environment.

 Finally, install `neutron_analysis` in the active environment do:

 .. code-block:: console